 I-SPY: Find out more about the research on Internet infidelityIf you enjoyed our I-SPY series and want to dig deeper, find out more about the research on...
 Read more: I-SPY: Find out more about the research on Internet infidelity

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-What is ‘e-commerce’?
-This unit will look at typical application areas including the internet, supply chain management and online auctions.
+What is e-commerce?
+This free course, An introduction to e-commerce and distributed applications, will look at typical application areas including the internet, supply chain management and online auctions.
 It will also help you to understand the underlying technologies used to implement e-commerce applications before looking at some of the problems that can be encountered when developing distributed e-commerce systems.

-- show how some of the technologies detailed in the unit are used in concert to realise a typical commercial system;
+- show how some of the technologies detailed in the course are used in concert to realise a typical commercial system.

 - Current section: Introduction